 The Award will be given each year and will be presented at the subsequent SciDataCon Conference.
-The 2017 WDS Data Stewardship Award will thus be presented at SciDataCon 2018 (dates and venue to be confirmed) with their attendance covered by the ICSU World Data System.
-The 2017 Award will include:
+The 2020 WDS Data Stewardship Award will thus be presented at the next SciDataCon (dates and venue to be confirmed).

 Royal Society Te Apārangi will support nominations to the WDS from eligible early career New Zealand researchers.

-Applications for the World Data System Data Stewardship Award are closed.
+Nominations for the World Data System Data Stewardship Award are now closed.

-If you have any queries about making an application to the World Data System Data Stewardship Award please contact: International.Applications@royalsociety.org.nz
+If you have any queries about the World Data System Data Stewardship Award please contact: International.Applications@royalsociety.org.nz